GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 Create and delete permission for FFATA under Entity Reporting | Yes | Yes | Yes | Yes Read permission for FFATA under Entity Reporting | No | No | Yes | No

 **Note:** sam.gov is moving towards utilizing OAuth 2.0 workflow leveraging OKTA for Authentication of System Accounts.
 As a result of this implementation, API Keys will be replaced with the usage of client credentials, namely clientId and secret.
-As a result of this implementation, clients will first need to request for the access token, which will then be required to be sent along with the API requests.
-To support this change, v2 versions of all APIs outlined in this documentation will be released.
+Clients will first need to request for the access token, which will then be required to be sent along with the API requests.
+To support this change, future versions of all APIs outlined in this documentation will be released.

 <p><small><a href="#">Back to top</a></small></p>